Members

 Deformation mechanisms and rheology of chlorite-actinolite schist

-Shota Komagino (BS student)
+Shota Komagino (MS student)

 Deformation mechanisms of quartz in plate boundary rocks deformed in deep slow earthquake source regions